Are you planning your next trip to Iceland?

 Credit to vegagerdin.is - Gravel Roads in yellow

 The Skógafoss waterfalls, Dyrhólaey, and the Jökulsárlón glacier lagoon including Seljalandsfoss are some of the popular tourist destinations and can be found along the Ring Road.

-If you are driving to the rugged and beautiful F roads in the highlands of Iceland here are some more information that may come in handy:
+If you are driving to the rugged and beautiful F roads in the highlands of Iceland here is some more information that may come in handy:

-This highland has one or more of the following landscape:
+This highland has one or more of the following landscapes:

 So, have fun while in Iceland!